donesvad/java-api-test-mintos/README.md

 ### Continuous Integration (CI) Pipeline

-This project uses GitHub Actions for Continuous Integration (CI) to automatically run end-to-end (E2E) API tests on each push or pull request to the `main` branch.
+This project uses GitHub Actions for Continuous Integration (CI) to automatically run automation API tests on each push or pull request to the `main` branch.
 The CI pipeline is defined in the `.github/workflows/maven-test.yml` file and consists of the following steps:

 1. Triggering the Workflow: